June 11, 2018

 Dear Comparative Study of Electoral Systems (CSES) user community,

-There will be a reception to honor Dani and her work on Friday June 23, 2017 at 12:30pm in Milan, Italy at the 7th Annual General Conference of the European Political Science Association (EPSA).
+There will be a reception to honor the authors and their work on Saturday September 1, 2018 at 7:30pm in Boston, United States at the Annual Meeting of the American Political Science Association (APSA).
 The reception will include refreshments and a brief presentation of the winning work.

-This year’s Selection Committee consisted of Aida Just (Chair) of Bilkent University in Turkey, Stephen Quinlan of the GESIS – Leibniz Institute for the Social Sciences in Germany, and Carlos Shenga of the Centre for Research on Governance and Development (CPGD) in Mozambique.
+This year’s Selection Committee consisted of Rachel Meneguello (chair) of Universidade Estadual de Campinas in Brazil, Christina Eder of the GESIS – Leibniz Institute for the Social Sciences in Germany, and Georg Lutz of the University of Lausanne in Switzerland.
 The Selection Committee described their selection of the winning work as follows:

 The CSES would like to thank the Selection Committee for their work, and the many persons who nominated works for consideration.
 We furthermore thank the GESIS – Leibniz Institute for the Social Sciences for their sponsorship and support of the prize since its establishment in 2011.

 Citation: Blais, A., Guntermann, E., & Bodet, M. (2017).
 Linking Party Preferences and the Composition of Government: A New Standard for Evaluating the Performance of Electoral Democracy.
 Political Science Research and Methods, 5(2), 315-331. http://doi.org/10.1017/psrm.2015.78

 The GESIS Klingemann Prize for the Best CSES Scholarship is awarded for best CSES scholarship (paper, book, dissertation, or other scholarly work, broadly defined) published or finalized in the calendar year prior to the award.
 The prize is named in honor of Professor Doctor Hans-Dieter Klingemann, an internationally renowned political scientist, major contributor to comparative research, and co-founder of the CSES project.